dspeyer/dspeyer.github.io/magic.md

 5. Including Internals: Abjuration also effects any objects inside the convex hull of the target (cost: 2)
 6. Retroactive: If target already had spells, their casting DCs are increased to the new rating (cost: 1)
 7. Order Spells: Spells on an object can only be dispelled in chosen order (cost: 3)
+8. Abjure Spirits: Target object cannot be possessed or passed through by a spirit.  (cost: 5)

 The three resistance types do not stack.